BodenmillerGroup/steinbock/docs/docker.md

     steinbock --version

 !!! note "Graphical user interfaces on MacOS hosts"
     To allow the *steinbock* Docker container to run graphical user interfaces, first install and start [XQuartz](https://www.xquartz.org/).
-Then, open *XQuartz* > *Preferences* and tick *Allow connections from network clients*.
+Then, open *XQuartz* > *Security* > *Preferences* and tick *Allow connections from network clients*.
+Log out of your user account and login again; restart Docker and XQuartz.
 Finally, to allow the local root user (i.e., the user running the Docker daemon) to access the running XQuartz X server:

         xhost + $(hostname)